Onnit Primal Kettlebells

 Back to the handle, one of the main reasons I purchased this fitness equipment is the oversized handle configuration.
 As someone who is constantly struggling to improve their grip strength, I personally love that the Onnit Primal Kettlebells challenge me to hold on for dear life.
 The moment I put the Orangutan kettlebell in my hands I noticed the difference compared to my other bells.

 While I enjoy the enlarged handles, a quick examination of the photo at the top of this page shows that Onnit’s grip area is actually skinnier than my traditional products.
-I have fairly large hands and when double gripping the kettlebell I have to squeeze my pinky fingers into place.
-This isn’t a huge deal while using a 54-pound option but it could pose grip issues for me at 72 or 90 pounds.
+I have fairly large hands, and when double gripping the kettlebell, I have to squeeze my pinky fingers into place.
+This isn’t a huge deal while using a 54-pound option, but it could pose grip issues for me at 72 or 90 pounds.

 The Onnit Primal Kettlebells feature a flat surface that is well-balanced thanks to a single piece of iron being used thanks to the casting process for these kettlebells.
 I would actually prefer to use Onnit’s product for modified pushups and planks because the oversized handle feels more comfortable in my hand.

 Speaking of balance, I was initially worried that the primate design was going to cause the kettlebell to be off balanced.
-With a traditional kettlebell the weight is even distributed because of the round design and universally flat base.
+With a traditional kettlebell the weight is evenly distributed because of the round design and universally flat base.
 I was pleasantly surprised to recognize that the Onnit product is still balanced from left to right and back and forth.
-Swinging the bell is an even experience from lift through full motion.
+Swinging the bell is an even experience from lifting through full motion.

 You can read user reviews and find pricing for the Onnit Primal Kettlebells here.